sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 As expected the old formatter had some untested "features", that the new formatter in Sigasi 3.4 didn't have.
 This release brings many improvements to make the new formatter return the same results.
-Thanks a lot for all the feedback
+Thanks a lot for all the feedback!

 ## Formatting bug fixes: